The Office (American TV series) season 4: Critical review

 The fourth season received critical acclaim.
-Travis Fickett, a reviewer from IGN, praised both the writing and the acting of season 4.
-When speaking of the season finale "Goodbye Toby", Fickett went on to say "It's a great episode that ends a great season.
+Travis Fickett, a reviewer from IGN, praised the writing and the acting of season 4.
+When speaking of the season finale "Goodbye Toby", Fickett said "It's a great episode that ends a great season.
 There are more than a few questions raised that will have us eagerly tuning in when the show returns in the fall."
 Aubry D'Arminio praised the season, but she also showed disapproval at what she felt was a lack of use for some of The Offices supporting cast in the episodes directly following the Writers' Strike, saying "I just feel a bit sad that, minus Leslie David Baker's Stanley, these excellent actors/characters haven't been highlighted nearly enough since the series' return in April."
-In a comprehensive review of the fourth season DVD, IGN reviewers Travis Fickett and Phil Pirrello both believed "this season to be one of the show's best, [but felt] that 14 episodes across four discs gives way to crowding, especially when the season tries to tackle Jim and Pam dating, Angela and Dwight breaking up, Andy and Angela dating by way of awkward silence, Michael and Jan breaking up, Toby leaving the office and a new love interest for Michael joining the cast."
+In a comprehensive review of the fourth season DVD, IGN reviewers Travis Fickett and Phil Pirrello both believed "this season to be one of the show's best, [but felt] that 14 episodes across four discs give way to crowding, especially when the season tries to tackle Jim and Pam dating, Angela and Dwight breaking up, Andy and Angela dating by way of awkward silence, Michael and Jan breaking up, Toby leaving the office and a new love interest for Michael joining the cast."
 Fickett and Pirrello gave the season a total score of 8 out of 10.